Resignation of an auditor of a public company

 The company must lodge Form 315 Notification of resignation, removal or cessation of auditor within 14 days after receiving the notice of resignation from you: section 329(11).

-Why applications are returned
+Why some applications are not assessed

 Our experience is that some auditors lodge applications that are either incomplete or are based on one or more misconceptions about what the Corporations Act requires.